Self-Injury & Recovery Resources (SIRR)

 In 2004, I founded the Cornell Research Program on Self-Injury and Recovery (CRPSIR) at the Bronfenbrenner Center for Translational Research — one of the first programs in the world dedicated specifically to understanding non-suicidal self-injury in adolescents and young adults.
 What began as a small research initiative grew into a globally recognized program, producing over 60 peer-reviewed publications, developing validated assessment tools, and creating educational resources now used by families, clinicians, and educators worldwide.

 My academic home was Cornell University for nearly two decades — first as a Senior Lecturer in the Department of Human Development, then as a Research Scientist and Associate Director at the Bronfenbrenner Center for Translational Research, and now as Emerita Research Scientist.
-Throughout that time, my driving question was never just ‘what does the research show?’ but always ‘what does it mean for the person sitting across from a struggling teenager right now?’
+My driving question was never just “what does the research show?” but always “what does it mean for the person sitting across from a struggling teenager right now?”

 In 2019, I formalized that commitment by founding Whitlock Consulting — bringing 25 years of research, training, and organizational partnership directly to the schools, clinics, nonprofits, and agencies working hardest on behalf of young people.
-Since then, I’ve partnered with more than 30 organizations across the country, from large urban school districts to state government agencies to residential care facilities, building protocols, training staff, and developing resources tailored to each setting’s unique culture and needs.
+Since then, I’ve partnered with more than 30 organizations across the country, building protocols, training staff, and developing resources tailored to each setting’s unique culture and needs.

 The longer I’ve worked in this field, the more convinced I’ve become that effective support for young people requires more than clinical technique.
 It requires adults who are genuinely curious about human experience — who understand that self-injury, like so many forms of suffering, is often a language spoken by people who haven’t yet found another way to say what needs to be said.